XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Introduction

-Based on these observations, we propose a new metric learning algorithm to learn the ``intermediate'' representations of unclicked item sequences in SR. Specifically, we first project sequential clicked and unclicked behaviors as well as labels into the vector space by deep neural network (\eg LSTM, self-attention, and MLP), where Euclidean distance is used as metric measurement.
+Based on these observations, we propose a new metric learning algorithm to learn the ``intermediate'' representations of unclicked item sequences in SR. Specifically, we first project sequential clicked and unclicked behaviors as well as labels into the vector space by deep neural networks~(\eg LSTM, self-attention, and MLP), where Euclidean distance is used as metric measurement.
 The labels are next clicked items after the current user sequence, which represent the true vector of user interest.
 We consider triplet relations among those different vectors: \textbf{1)} clicked and unclicked item vectors, and \textbf{2)} clicked and label item vectors.
 The key idea is to regularize the model by enforcing that the representation of clicked sequence should be far away from the unclicked one.
 Meanwhile the accompanying direction of regularization is applied to clicked and label item representations, which pushes the correct optimization of clicked representation towards the label vector.
 Moreover, the properties of \textit{intermediate feedback} of unclicked items are ensured by adding a predefined margin, which controls the maximum distance between clicked and unclicked vectors.
-Though metric learning gives unclicked sequences reasonable representations, it works on clicked or the final user representation in an implicit manner.
-We attempt an additional explicit way to further make use of \textit{denoising functionality} of the unclicked sequence.
 The clicked and unclicked vectors are combined by a confidence fusion network, which dynamically learns the fusion weight of unclicked items, to get the final user representation.

-Our proposed algorithm could be flexibly integrated with any existing sequential recommender.
+The offline experimental results based on two real-world E-commerce datasets demonstrate the effectiveness.
+Further experiments have been conducted to understand the importance of unclicked items in the sequential recommendation.
+We successfully deploy our new model, named XDM, into EBR of recommender system at Taobao, replacing the previous generation SDM~\cite{lv2019sdm}.
+Online experiments demonstrate that XDM leads to improved engagement metrics over SDM.
+The main contributions of this paper are summarized below: